Author – Neeraja Sundar

 The Indonesian Rattan furniture provides a sturdy base and the European wicker is woven into the seating areas designing authentic baskets and seats.
 Although wicker cannot be used to make furniture on its own, but it can supplemented as weavings to create an aesthetic product.

-Lumber, which was one used as building material for old factories and warehouses, is nowadays being reused for making furniture.
-Usually, wood which has lasted for decades, can last a few more years.
+Lumber, which was once used as a building material for old factories and warehouses, is being reused for making furniture nowadays.
+Usually, wood which has lasted for decades can last a few more years.
 It has surpassed the test of endurance, as it would have experienced various humidity levels and extreme climatic conditions.

 Wood fished out of rivers, flawed wood, trees, which were infested by insects and had to be chopped down, are some of the sources of reclaimed wood.
 Recycled wooden barrels and railway sleepers make interesting beds for children.
 Teak, rosewood, sal are some of the woods that are resurrected as flooring, walls, tables, and shelves.
 Reclaimed wood provides aesthetic beauty, since the antique finish provides a hint of rich mysterious history.